 The employee survey was extensive.
-Areas investigated were awareness of current incentives and benefits at MDT; participation in them; satisfaction with current incentives, benefits, and conditions at MDT; interest in potential benefits and incentives; employee classification-specific questions, which differed for bus operators and maintenance personnel; and reaction to specific sample incentives.
+Areas investigated were awareness of current incentives and benefits at MDT; participation in them; satisfaction with current incentives, benefits, and conditions at MDT; interest in potential benefits and incentives; employee classification-specific questions, which differ for bus operators and maintenance personnel; and reaction to specific sample incentives.

-The remainder of this chapter presents a summary of conclusions borne out of this research effort and describes recommendations for near-term, mid-term, and long-term recommendations.
-Rankings of Metro Bus Maintenance Task Force priorities to address recommendations are also discussed in this chapter.
+The remainder of this section presents a summary of conclusions from this research effort and describes near-term, mid-term, and long-term recommendations.
+Rankings of Metro Bus Maintenance Task Force priorities to address recommendations are also discussed in this section.